Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-9/_posts/2017-01-06-settingup-p5.md

 ![Start Creating](../imgs/start.png "Start Creating")

 Then, you can create sketches directly on the web, which is fantastic!
-However, you need to be online for this to work.
+However, it would help if you were online for this to work.

 Here is an image of the Editor.